tswetkov/js/README.md

 # Budgety

-This is a project on pure js, for track of the budget
+This is a project on pure js, for track of the budget.

 # Forkify